 The Strawberry Line Cafe Project was set up to establish a community cafe in the old waiting room building at Yatton Railway Station.
 The café is also providing an opportunity for people with learning disabilities to experience a real working environment.

 Here’s a short presentation which gives you an idea of where we are, and see more details below.

 What are the opening hours?

 See Opening Hours for current hours – these are subject to seasonal changes.

 What sort of food do you serve?

 See the current menu here.
 Wherever possible it’s ethically sourced, locally supplied, Fair Trade, and always tasty!
 There are some healthy options and some traditional tasty cafe food.
 For breakfasts, there’s orange juice, bananas, and yoghurts for example, or bacon baps, buttered wholemeal toast and veggie sausages.
 Lunches will include home made soup, home-made quiche and salad, and jacket potatoes.
 We serve good coffee, speciality and traditional teas, local real dairy ice cream and home made cakes.
 In season there will be lots of strawberry specials…

 Who runs the Cafe?

-The project is run by a Community Interest Company (CIC), a non-profit organisation with a board of four directors who are all local people.
+It is run by a Community Interest Company (CIC), a non-profit organisation with a board of three directors who are all local people.
 The CIC gives us some advantages compared with a charity, particularly when it comes to running the cafe itself, but, like a charity, is run solely for the benefit of the project itself, with 100% of the profits ploughed back into the business.
 We are delighted to have as our patron Dr Liam Fox MP, who is a keen supporter of the project.